This post is also available in: 繁體中文 (Chinese (Traditional)) 简体中文 (Chinese (Simplified))

 1. Company name

-Having a Hong Kong limited company’s name is part of the requirements in registering a Hong Kong company and company formation Hong Kong.
+Having a Hong Kong limited company name is part of the requirements for registering a Hong Kong company and for company formation in Hong Kong.

 a.
 Company name guidelines